Gonell History, Family Crest & Coats of Arms

 The surname Gonell was first found in Ayrshire (Gaelic: Siorrachd Inbhir Àir), formerly a county in the southwestern Strathclyde region of Scotland, that today makes up the Council Areas of South, East, and North Ayrshire, where they held a family seat from early times and their first records appeared on the census rolls taken by the ancient Kings of Britain to determine the rate of taxation of their subjects.

 Early History of the Gonell family

 This web page shows only a small excerpt of our Gonell research.
-Another 202 words (14 lines of text) are included under the topic Early Gonell History in all our PDF Extended History products and printed products wherever possible.
+Another 67 words (5 lines of text) covering the year 1546 is included under the topic Early Gonell History in all our PDF Extended History products and printed products wherever possible.

 Gonell Spelling Variations

 Spelling in the medieval era was a highly imprecise process.
 Translation, particularly from Gaelic to English, was little better.
 For these reasons, early Scottish names are rife with spelling variations.
 In various documents Gonell has been spelled MacConnell, MacConnal, MacConnel, Connell and others.